MIMI-wfp/contributor_guidelines/README.md

 So that you can start working on a project from your computer, it is helpful to clone the repository to your local machine or cloud hosted development environment.
 To do so, please follow the these [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-If you use the GitHub Desktop app, you can alternatively follow these [instructions](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).
+If you would rather use a GUI instead of the command line, use the GitHub Desktop app and follow these [instructions](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).

 ### Branches